DTAA membership levels

 2. Professional Member

 A Professional Member has completed a recognised DMT training course to an approved level and has accumulated at least 250 hours of clinical experience with at least 70 hours of supervision.
 S/he continues regular supervision and professional development and makes an active contribution to their profession.
 Members at this level are eligible to join the PACFA register.
-Members achieving this level are permitted to use the title Dance Movement Therapist and the post-nominal DTAA (Prof Member) in their CV and signature block.
+Members achieving this level are permitted to use the title Dance Movement Therapist and DTAA post-nominal in their CV and signature block: DTAA (Prof DMT).

 More about Professional Membership.